Welcome to St. Francis of Assisi Veterinary Medical Center

-A San Antonio Animal Hospital
+A San Antonio Animal Hospital,

-Walk-ins are welcome and with 4 doctors, waiting times are shorter!
+Walk-ins are welcome, and with 4 doctors, waiting times are shorter!

 We provide the highest level of appropriate medical care and empathy for our patients.
 We strive to take a leadership role in the delivery of veterinary medicine and surgery in our community by setting standards for excellence in our delivery of treatment and support.

-Our diagnostic services include X-ray, Ultrasound, EKG, both in clinic and outside laboratory testing and cytology.
-We also offer services for the comfort and well being of your pet, including bathing, dipping, nutritional counseling, general dentistry, and geriatric care for senior pets.
+Our diagnostic services include X-ray, Ultrasound, EKG, both in clinic and outside laboratory testing, and cytology.
+We also offer services for the comfort and well-being of your pet, including bathing, dipping, nutritional counseling, general dentistry, and geriatric care for senior pets.

 Looking to adopt a new furry family member?
 Look no further!
 Click here to find a pet that’s right for you.
-Even better, all adopted pets are thoroughly examined, tested, vaccinated with all core vaccines, and spayed/neutered free of charge before they are taken home by the new parents.
+Even better, all adopted pets are thoroughly examined, tested, vaccinated with all core vaccines, and spayed/neutered free of charge before they are taken home by their new parents.